The Safari Brothers

 He lives with his wife Trudi and his sons Merrick and Ross, on the banks of the Thamalakane River near Maun.

-Brent too was grew up with a love of nature and all things African.
+Like Grant, Brent too grew up with a love of nature and all things African.

 He too had a passion for snakes but his focus shifted towards birds after he suffered a near-fatal Black Mamba bite in 2004.

-He kicked off his career in the IT sector but his passion for nature was too strong and Brent soon moved into the less lucrative but more rewarding career as a professional guide.
+Brent kicked off his career in the IT sector but his passion for nature was too strong.
+He soon moved into the less lucrative but more rewarding career as a professional guide.

 Brent has been a full time guide for 16 years.
 He is also a founding director of Letaka Safaris.
 Brent is permanently based in Botswana’s Okavango Delta but has led trips to his native South Africa, Zimbabwe, Zambia, Namibia, Malawi, Mozambique and Madagascar.